SciCompMod/ESID-Backend/docs/er_diagram.md

         InterventionImplementation[] linkedInterventions FK "List of InterventionTemplate UUIDs and the implementation values" string timestampSubmitted
         string timestampSimulated
-    }
+        ScenarioDatapoint[] data "List of datapoints for this scenario" }

     Scenario }o..|| Model: ""